 Group as a lessee

-The Group has lease contracts for hostel, forklifts and offices used in its operations that have lease terms between 1 to 2 years.
+The Group has lease contracts for hostel, motor vehicles and offices used in its operations that have lease terms between 1 to 4 years.
 Generally, the Group is restricted from assigning and subleasing the leased assets.